Man, man. I was stuuuuuuck living the “almost life” for too long. Years.

 When habitual almosts meets boyhood dreams, things get interesting.

 I had a boyhood dream to play Division 1 basketball and Brigham Young University (and I did, ahem, almost).

 All that other stuff didn’t capture my fancy like basketball did.

 Worked my face off.

 My family wasn’t into sports.
 But I was.

-We had no cable.
-I only had access to a couple Chicago Bulls games per year when they played the Supersonics.
+That means I only had access to a couple Chicago Bulls games per year when they played the local Seattle Supersonics.